| Previous Page | Next Page | Index

 20 Mar 1815, reported to be at Bermuda.

-Portsmouth 24 Jun 1815 Sailed to Ostend, for sick, wounded and prisoners.
+Portsmouth 24 Jun 1815 departed to Ostend, for sick, wounded and prisoners.

-Deal 26 Jun 1815 Embarked French prisoners of war and sailed to Portsmouth.
+Deal 26 Jun 1815 Embarked French prisoners of war and departed to Portsmouth.

-Portsmouth 28 Jun 1815 Sailed with French prisoners bound for Plymouth.
+Portsmouth 28 Jun 1815 departed with French prisoners bound for Plymouth.

 22 May 1830 Prize money due on the capture of l'Heureux in 1814, now payable.